-The topic Arianna, Dr. Chang and I are researching is Iterative Site-Directed Mutagenesis Towards the Directed Evolution of Enzymes.
-The purpose of this project is to understand the self-assembling properties of silicateins and try to develop new forms of cathepsin-L which will adopt these properties.
-To accomplish this, we must determine which amino acids residues are responsible for the self-assembling properties of silicateins.
-Once we have this knowledge, we will make changes to different amino acids within cathepsin-L. Ultimately, the goal of this research project is to aid future studies in utilizing the self-assembling cathepsin-L to create materials for the use in medical implants and optical materials.
+This summer, Arianna, Dr. Chang and I researched the topic of Iterative Site-Directed Mutagenesis Towards the Directed Evolution of Enzymes.
+Our hopes were to learn about the self-assembling properties of silicateins and use this information to develop new forms of cathepsin-L to adopt these properties.
+This would involve determining which amino acid residues are responsible for silicateins self-assembling properties and then making changes to amino acids within cathepsin-L.

-This is my first time working in a research lab so each step along the way has been a new opportunity for me to learn.
-From the first day learning how to use the autoclave, to our last meeting when we successfully transformed plasmid containing the cg-LDH gene into a host organism, I have learned a wealth of new lab skills.
+This is my first time working in a research lab, so each step along the way has been a new opportunity for me to learn.
+From the first day learning how to use the autoclave, to our last meeting when we went through an entire protein-expression system, I have learned a wealth of new lab skills.
 Exposing myself to new academic experiences and growing as a student as well as a team member are the key things I would like to achieve from this project.
 Through our research, I hope to expand my knowledge of proteins, enzymes, and the amino acids which are the building blocks behind them.

 I have certainly learned some important lessons from this project.
 I have learned that in research there is a lot of trial and error that goes on, and sometimes you can work for hours or even days on a single project and have it be unsuccessful.
 I’ve learned from Dr. Chang’s example that you can’t let these setbacks throw you off or deter you from trying a new procedure.
 I’ve also learned that it is important to use your resources and have those who are experts with certain materials help you if you are unsure where the process is failing.
 Our experience this summer leaves me determined to perfect our protein-producing system in the future so we can continue with our project.